Yi Jing (I Ching WG) - The Book of Changes

 Fortune telling

 The Yi Jing was consulted for scientific inquiry and astronomy as hexagrams are associated with both the lunar and daily (solar) cycles.
 Each particular day of the month or time of day has its own associated hexagram.
 From this evolved the practice of carrying out certain actions on particular days and at particular times.
 Because it claimed to provide an explanatory system for all things it became an obstacle to further scientific development.
-It was incompatible with western science when this reached China in the late 19th century.
+In the late 19th century when western science reached China the two systems were completely incompatible.
 The great scholar Joseph Needham considers that Chinese scientists ‘would have been better to tie a millstone round the neck of the Yi Jing and cast it into the sea.’

 Each of the six lines is either broken (yin) or unbroken (yang).
 It is thought that the origin may been in bamboo sticks used for divination, half of them straight (between joints) and half with a joint in the middle; another theory is that strings with one knot (yang) or two knots (yin) were used.
 Yin and yang are best when in balance, one can not exist without each other so the Qian hexagram (all yang) is no better than Kun (all yin)